-Beginning in February 2013, applications for FRFAF Microgrants (up to $500) can be submitted anytime, using the same application form, and will generally be evaluated within 1 calendar week.
+Applications for FRFAF Microgrants (up to $500) can be submitted anytime, using the same application form, and will generally be evaluated within 2 calendar weeks.

 How to Apply

 All applications must be submitted via our Online Application Form.
 Your application is your chance to tell us about your proposed project, why it’s interesting, and how you plan to use the grant.
 Your finished application will include:

 - A full proposal, following the guidelines provided (for grants larger than $500),

 OR a brief project description (for FRFAF Microgrants, up to $500)